Codecademy/docs/content/python/concepts/threading/terms/is-alive/is-alive.md

 ---
 Title: '.is_alive()'
-Description: 'eturns True if the thread is still running and False, otherwise.'
+Description: 'Returns True if the thread is still running and False, otherwise.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'